Whose Government? Whose Voice?

-This Common Cause report explores five key issue areas where unfettered political spending and influence have blocked progress on solutions that large, bipartisan majorities of Americans support.
+The report explores five key issue areas where unfettered political spending and influence has blocked progress on solutions supported by large, bipartisan majorities of Americans.

-- STAGNANT WAGES: More than 70 percent of Americans support an increase in the national minimum wage of $7.25 per hour.
-But minimum wage legislation is frozen in Congress.
-Part of the reason is big political spending by low-paying employers.
+- STAGNANT WAGES: More than 70 percent of Americans want the national minimum wage raised from its current level of $7.25 per hour.
+But minimum wage legislation is frozen in Congress thanks largely to big political spending by low-paying employers.
 In the 2014 cycle, Walmart alone spent $14.8 million on political contributions and lobbying.
 The U.S. Chamber of Commerce spent over $35 million in independent expenditures.

-- GUN CONTROL: While 90 percent of Americans support background checks, and even as the massacres at Virginia Tech and Sandy Hook Elementary School stunned the nation and spurred calls for sensible gun controls, the National Rifle Association spent more than $31.4 million during the 2014 election cycle in a successful drive to stave off reform.
+- GUN CONTROL: Ninety percent of Americans support background checks on gun purchasers, but legislation to close the “gun show loophole” that lets thousands of buyers evade scrutiny is going nowhere in Congress thanks to the money and muscle of the gun lobby.
+The National Rifle Association alone spent more than $31.4 million during the 2014 election cycle in a successful drive to stave off reform.

-- CLIMATE CHANGE: Floods and droughts are now devastating large areas of America, providing more evidence of the disastrous impact of climate change.
-But legislation to attack the buildup of carbon in our atmosphere has stalled as the energy sector has poured money into our elections, spending nearly $100 million just on the 2014 elections.
-That total doesn't include millions more invested by fossil fuel-backed "dark money" groups that conceal their donors.
-This is despite the fact that two-thirds of Americans acknowledge climate change is a problem.
+- CLIMATE CHANGE: While the devastation left by repeated floods and droughts across America demonstrates the disastrous impact of climate change, legislation to attack the buildup of carbon in our atmosphere is stalled.
+The impasse comes as the energy sector reported spending nearly $100 million on the 2014 elections, a total that doesn’t include millions more invested by fossil fuel-backed “dark money” groups that conceal their donors.

-- STUDENT DEBT: As Americans face $1.2 trillion in student loan debt and 60 percent of Americans support a plan to give students the same interest rates as big banks, Wall Street banks -- many of which profit off student loans -- spent more than $100 million on the 2014 election.
+- STUDENT DEBT: While 60 percent of Americans support action to lower the interest rate on student loans, a Senate filibuster has blocked legislation offering relief to 25 million student borrowers.
+Meanwhile, Wall Street banks, many of which profit from student loans, spent more than $100 million on the 2014 election.

 - NET NEUTRALITY: More than 80 percent of Americans support regulations that would keep the Internet open to everyone.
-But net neutrality is hanging by a thread, as telecom industry giants and the anti-net neutrality lobby spent more than $42.8 million on the 2014 elections to elect candidates who would give them free rein to eliminate important consumer protections and establish fast and slow lanes online.
+But the future of net neutrality remains in doubt, as big telecom and the anti-net neutrality lobby spent more than $42.8 million on the 2014 election to elect candidates who would give them free rein to establish fast and slow lanes online.